lotfibk97/ecommerce_django_react/README.md

 # ecommerce_django_react
-this repos contains the backend of an ecommerce website coded with django-rest-framework
+this repos contains the backend of an ecommerce website coded with django-rest-framework.